-ORLANDO, Fla. -- Kicking off the MSPWorld 2013 conference here today, Edward S. Ferrara, principal research analyst serving security and risk professionals at Forrester Research Inc., told an audience of a couple of hundred attendees that security
+ORLANDO, Fla. -- Kicking off the MSPWorld 2013 conference here today, Edward S. Ferrara, principal research analyst serving security and risk professionals at Forrester Research Inc., told an audience of a couple of hundred attendees that security concerns and constraints at IT organizations of all sizes are shaping up to be a huge disruptive force for them and, thus, a big growth opportunity for managed security services providers (MSSPs) that can win their trust.

 In his address, "How customers choose their MSPs," Ferrara highlighted global trends as they relate to how end-user customers are finding, selecting and evaluating their relationships with service providers.
 What Ferrara discovered during the course of research over the past couple of years was that the market opportunity for what he described as "emerging" MSSPs is as good as, if not better than, it is for the large-enterprise class of providers, such as AT&T, CSC, Dell SecureWorks, Hewlett-Packard, IBM, Symantec, Trustwave, Verizon and Wipro.